 The pandemic’s economic fallout could influence the policymaking consensus around other aspects of the U.S. social safety net as well:

-- Unemployment Insurance.
-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), a massive economic stimulus package enacted in late March, includes a federally subsidized increase in unemployment benefits and increases the maximum length of time laid-off workers can claim unemployment by 50%.
-Expect growing public pressure to make these changes permanent.
+- Unemployment Insurance and Other Employee Protections.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act), a massive economic stimulus package enacted by the U.S. federal government in late March, includes a federally subsidized increase in unemployment benefits and increases the maximum length of time laid-off workers can claim unemployment by 50%.
+It also included mandatory paid sick leave for many employees quarantining or convalescing due to COVID-19, among other new employee protections.
+Expect growing public pressure to make these changes permanent, especially if future outbreaks and lockdowns result in further job losses.

 - Added Protections for Gig and Contract Workers.
 The pandemic collapsed demand for all manner of services typically filled by gig workers and independent contractors, such as ridesharing and handyman services.
 As nontraditional employees, these contingent workers aren’t eligible for unemployment and aren’t covered by the CARES Act payroll subsidies, putting them at a significant financial disadvantage as compared to laid-off workers.
 As the full scale of the economic fallout becomes apparent, momentum could build to strengthen the safety net for these increasingly indispensable workers.

 - Universal Basic Income.
-The CARES Act’s one-time stimulus payments could be the first of several direct disbursements made to low- and middle-income Americans during the pandemic.
+The CARES Act’s one-time stimulus payments are credited with sustaining elevated economic activity during the pandemic-induced recession and, along with concerted action by the Federal Reserve Bank of the United States, preventing a full-blown financial crisis.
 As this ordeal exposes the persistent economic uncertainty experienced by millions of Americans, even those with steady jobs, the idea of doling out regular cash assistance payments to a broader swathe of the public seems likely to gain mainstream acceptance.
 Whether universal basic income ever becomes policy is a separate question.

 5. Expansion of Mail-In & Absentee Voting